IATA-Cargo/ONE-Record/working_draft/API/docs/notifications.md

 The publisher sends a notification request to the subscriber when a logistics object is created or updated.
 If the subscriber chose to receive the entire logistics object body via sendLogisticsObjectBody=true field, then the whole object is sent.

+!!! note
+        If the embedded object of a LO changed, the Notification:changedProperties will contain the IRI of the embeddedObject, for example:
+        Value in an grossWeight of a Piece is changed via ChangeRequest, the changedProperties of the Notification will contain https://onerecord.iata.org/ns/cargo/3.0.0#hasGrossWeight

 ## Response